Gahlord/mkfeed/README.md

 Copy mkfeed.py to a directory in the path and make it executable.
 For example:

-    cp mkfeed.py $HOME/bin/mkfeed
-    chmod +x $HOME/bin/mkfeed
+    chmod +x FILEPATH/TO/mkfeed.py

-mkfeed has been tested with Python 2.6 and 2.7, but should work on other versions too.
+mkfeed has been tested with Python 3.

 The argparse library, which is part of Python since versions 2.7 and 3.2, is used for parsing command line arguments.
 For older versions of Python,